-DNS records are used to manage your domain and its various services.
-For example, some DNS records help Google verify your domain, while others make sure that your domain’s email gets to where it belongs.
+DNS records are used to manage your domain and it's various services.
+For example, some DNS records allow Google verify you own your domain, while others make sure that your domain’s email gets to where it belongs.
 DNS records are used when people visit your website, and they help tell the browser where to find the files for your site, if any redirections need to be made, and so much more.

 You can manage your DNS with your DNS zone manager.
 Your DNS zone manager is the company that you have your domains nameservers set to.
 For example, if you use the default nameservers that came with your domain, you can manage your DNS with your domain registrar.
 If you have your nameservers set to your web-hosting provider, you can manage your DNS with them.
 Another popular way to manage your DNS is to use Cloudflare, a popular CDN.

 The TTL of a DNS record is just like the caching period on your website’s files.
-For example, once the cache expires on website files, the browser no longer uses its cached files but instead re-downloads a fresh copy from the servers.
+For example, once the cache expires on website files, the browser no longer uses it's cached files but instead re-downloads a fresh copy from the website's servers.
 The same thing goes for DNS records.
 Once the TTL time is up, the information is no longer considered valid and has to be refreshed from the origin server.
-Now, let’s take a look at some of the DNS records and what they accomplish for your site.
+Now, let’s take a look at some of the DNS records and what they can accomplish for your site!

 The A record is the most popular (Just like in school!), and one of the most common DNS record, as the majority of websites use it.
 The A record is used to point a domain to an IPv4 address, informing a browser what IP to visit to gather the correct files from.
-For example, if you have your DNS managed by Cloudflare, and you create a subdomain with your hosting provider, you will create an A record with Cloudflare’s DNS system pointing to the IP address of your hosting account.
-This record will tell browsers that the files for the subdomain are not hosting with Cloudflare (The DNS zone provider) but with your web hosting provider.
+For example, if you have your DNS managed by Cloudflare, and you host your domain with your hosting provider, you will create an A record with Cloudflare’s DNS system pointing to the IP address of your hosting server.
+This record will tell browsers that the files for the subdomain are not hosted with Cloudflare (The DNS zone provider) but with your web hosting provider.
 If your webserver has an IPv6 address, see the AAAA record below.

 The AAAA record is the same as the A record, but uses an IPv6 address instead of an IPv4 address.